-- caregiver(s) or other healthcare providers about your treatment. - Before you begin treatment, ask for written information about possible side effects.
-Ask which side effects should be reported to your treatment team and which side effects warrant a trip to the emergency room.
+- Find out if you need to sign papers to allow your healthcare team to share information with your caregiver(s) or other healthcare providers about your treatment. - Ask for written information before treatment begins about possible side effects and how they may affect you.
+Ask which side effects should be reported to the healthcare team and when to go the emergency room.
 Keep all this information in a safe place.
-Share copies with your caregiver, too. - Ask your doctor to slow down or explain things in another way if you have trouble understanding them.
+Share copies with your caregiver, too. - Ask the doctor to slow down or explain things in another way if you have trouble understanding.
 If your doctor uses a word you do not know, ask for a definition. - Ask for information about advance directives.
-These are legal documents that outline your healthcare wishes in the event that you are unable to communicate.
-Every person, not just cancer patients, should have advance directives in case of an emergency.
-Visit www.LLS.org/booklets to view Advance Care Planning. - Collect contact information from all of the members of your healthcare team.
-Add the information to your phone's contact list or take pictures of their business cards. - Do not withhold information from your healthcare team!
-Withholding information can be dangerous and it may result in complications, such as side effects, hospitalization or even death.
+These are legal documents that outline your healthcare wishes in the event that you unable to communicate.
+Every person, not just cancer patients, should have advance directives in case of an emergency. - Collect contact information and business cards from all of the members of your healthcare team.
+Add the information to your phone's contact list or take pictures of the business cards. - Do not withhold information from your healthcare team as doing so can be dangerous and you may not receive the best care.
 Your relationship with your healthcare team is built on trust.

 EMERGENCY CONTACT AT DOCTOR'S OFFICE

-Name
+Name -

-Phone
+Phone -